D.C. Area Sniper Fast Facts

 October 22, 2002 - Bus driver Conrad Johnson, 35, of Oxon Hill, Maryland, is shot as he stands on the top step inside his commuter bus in Aspen Hill, Maryland.
 He later dies at a hospital in Bethesda.
 Investigators confirm on October 23 that his death is connected to the sniper.

 October 24, 2002 - John Allen Muhammad and Lee Boyd Malvo are arrested.
+They are found sleeping in a 1990 Chevy Caprice at a rest stop in Frederick County, Maryland.
 They are later tried and convicted - Muhammad receives a death sentence and is executed on November 10, 2009.
 Malvo receives life in prison without parole.

 Timeline - Other incidents where Muhammad/Malvo were charged or considered suspects: